 No machine smoking regimen can represent all human smoking behaviour: machine smoking testing is useful for characterizing cigarette emissions for design and regulatory purposes, but communication of machine measurements to smokers can result in misunderstanding about differences between brands in exposure and risk.
 Data on smoke emissions from machine measurements may be used as inputs for product hazard assessment, but they are not intended to be nor are they valid as measures of human exposure or risks.
-Representing differences in machine measurements as differences in exposure or risk is a misuse of testing with WHO TobLabNet standards.
+Representing differences in machine measurements as differences in exposure or risk is a misuse of the results of testing with WHO TobLabNet standards.

-No.: SOP 01 Date: April 2012
+No.: SOP 06 Date: June 2016